 The importance of vitamin D in ensuring bone health has long been recognised, but increasingly we are seeing research show the correlation between healthy vitamin D levels and reduced muscle fatigue.

-Just to remind ourselves, Vitamin D is essential for bone health, as it ensures your body can absorb vital minerals, like calcium.
-It is also important for keeping teeth, muscles, heart and lungs healthy and its helps fight infection.
+Vitamin D is essential for bone health, as it ensures your body can absorb vital minerals, like calcium.
+It's also important for keeping teeth, muscles, heart and lungs healthy and it helps fight infection.

-It’s an essential chemical manufactured by the body and stored in the liver.
+It’s an essential chemical manufactured by your body and stored in the liver.
 It’s the only vitamin to be converted into a hormone when activated for use and is a fat-soluble vitamin.

 Vitamin D deficiencies

-It’s quite common in the Northern hemisphere for many of us to be low in Vitamin D. With the sun being the only natural source, as it can be hard to get enough sunshine especially during winter months.
+It’s quite common in the Northern hemisphere for many of us to be low in vitamin D. With the sun being the only natural source, it can be hard to get enough sunshine, especially during the winter months.

-Being deficient in Vitamin D can lead to osteoporosis (fragile bone with a higher chance of fracturing) or osteomalacia (softening of bones also resulting in fractures)
+A vitamin D deficiency can lead to osteoporosis (fragile bone with a higher chance of fracturing) or osteomalacia (softening of bones also resulting in fractures)